ScottMellors/io.predictionbuttons.sdPlugin/readme.md

 At some point you may need to reinstall the app, if the new .streamDeckPlugin doesn't work, you will need to remove it from your plugins folder in **C:\Users\YOURUSERNAME\AppData\Roaming\Elgato\StreamDeck\Plugins** or for Mac Users **~/Library/Application Support/com.elgato.StreamDeck/Plugins/**.
 Just delete the *io.predictionbuttons.sdPlugin* and restart the app before updating.

+## How can you help?

+Translations - Will make a guide soon tm.

+Support me on [Ko-fi](https://ko-fi.com/ghostlytuna)!
+Keep the lights on this project and my other tools!
+(And my pet hedgehog full of worms)

 ## To Do List

 - Translations
-- Better art
 - Countdown indicator

-## How can you help?

-Translations - Will make a guide soon tm.

 ## Contact